mcashley/PlacementsTeaser/README.md

 ## Running

-Download / Clone
+* Download / Clone
-Start a web server
+* Start a web server
+* Navigate to src directory in a browser

 ##Use cases tackled